ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: ANTM

-After performing transformer-based document embedding on the corpus $D$, we can obtain a dynamic vector representation of $D$ by applying a Sliding Window Segmentation (\SWS, \Cref{fig:arc}) process that divides $D$ into a series of $n$ overlapping time periods $\{W^1,\dots, W^n\}$.
-We then denote the set of documents published in the period $W^t$ by $D^t\subseteq D$ and the set of embeddings of $D^t$ by $Y^t= \{\CEL(d) | d \in D^t \}$.
+While we agree that time is inherently continuous, this layer is motivated by the belief that topic evolution occurs in cycles as explained by~\cite{kuhn2012structure}.
+Therefore, we discretize these cycles by time frames with intersections similar to \cite{blei2006dynamic,hu2015modeling}, but we use time-aware algorithms to account for the continuity of time and to model evolving topics that emerge and fade over time.
+After performing transformer-based document embedding on the corpus $D$, we can obtain a dynamic vector representation of $D$ by applying a Sliding Window Segmentation ($\SWS$) process that divides $D$ into a series of $n$ overlapping time frames $\{W^1,\dots, W^n\}$.
+We then denote the set of documents published in the time frame $W^t$ by $D^t\subseteq D$ and the set of embeddings of $D^t$ by $Y^t= \{\CEL(d) | d \in D^t \}$.
+This layer aims to discover evolving document clusters by sequentially grouping similar documents.
+This procedure is called Partitioned Clustering ($\PC$).

-\hub{remove: After performing transformer-based document embedding of the corpus $D$, we can achieve a dynamic vector representation by segmenting $D$ into $n$ different time frames.
-The temporal representations are denoted by $\{D^1,\dots,D^n\}$ and $\{Y^1,\dots,Y^n\}$ where $D^t$ and $Y^t$ for $t=1,\dots,n$ are respectively the set of documents and their vector representation in time frame $t$ .
-There are various temporal paradigms for dividing the corpora into a set of sequential time frames.
-In this study, we use a Sliding Window Segmentation (\SWS) method that divides the documents into sequential segments with a constant duration and a fixed time overlap. }

-\hub{removed \definition{Let $D$ be a set of documents and $W=\{W_1,\ldots, W_n\}$ be a set of $n$ overlapping sliding time windows: